Coping: Emotion-focused coping strategies

-Emotion-focused coping is a mechanism to alleviate distress by minimizing, reducing, or preventing, the emotional components of a stressor.
+Emotion-focused coping is a mechanism to alleviate distress by minimizing, reducing, or preventing the emotional components of a stressor.
+Emotion-focused coping strategies may also include media-based practices such as comfort television, where individuals engage with familiar and predictable content to regulate mood and alleviate stress.
 This mechanism can be applied through a variety of ways, such as: